Dutch grammar: Comparative and superlative

-Note that the first sentence meaning "This coat is the most expensive" has the same meaning as the first sentence further above.
+The first sentence meaning "This coat is the most expensive" has the same meaning as the first sentence further above.
 They are interchangeable, but they would be parsed differently.
 With the article de, there is an implied noun, and it might better be translated as "the most expensive one".
 The superlative must also be in the inflected form in this case, de duurst would be incorrect.
 With the article het, there is no implied noun, and both the inflected (het duurste) and uninflected form (het duurst) can be used.

-Some comparatives and superlatives are suppletive, and use a different root than the base form.
-These are irregular.
+Some comparatives and superlatives are irregular and suppletive. they use a different root from the base form.